Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 Ljörn hurried back to the longhouse, eager to get away from the völva as soon as possible.
 But when he stopped at the front door of the house, he thought back on what the Völva said.
 He could only remember the part where she said, "waken one will be, a corpse none shall see."
 He shivered.

 Ljörn looked at the shore again.
-The Völva snuffed her fire out and was returning to the longhouse.
+The Völva snuffed her fire out and started to return to the longhouse.
 Looking to the side, Hjalvir's ship was tied to a stake in the ground by its mast.
-It sat there, lifted up from the sand and placed back down by the water.
+It sat there, lifted from the sand and placed back down by the water.

 The Völva was heading back to the longhouse.
-Quickly hiding in the bushes, he waited for the Völva to pass by and enter the house.
-He creeped through the wild grass towards the boat.
+Quickly chucking his torch into the river, he hid in the bushes.
+He waited for the Völva to pass by and enter the house, then he began moving.
+He crept through the wild grass towards the boat.
 He stuck his head out and glanced around.
 No one was on watch.
 He looked at the boat again.

 "Maybe I can cut the rope and wait for the high tide, or..." he thought.
-Looking at the boat again, he planned on how he would make an escape.
+Looking at the boat again, he planned on how he would escape.
 Then, his hopes fell.
 The boat's sails were torn!